SeanJxie/practice-programs/Executable/README.md

-- RunItDown.exe: A program that ruins your League of Legends experience
+- RunItDown.exe: A program which ruins your League of Legends experience
 - TicTacToe.exe: Command line Tic Tac Toe